CURENT/andes/docs/source/index.rst

    ANDES supports power flow calculation, time domain simulation and eigenvalue analysis for transmission networks.

-- Symbolic DAE modeling and automated code generation for numerical simulation
+- Symbolic DAE modeling and automated code generation for numerical simulation.
-- Numerical DAE modeling for cases when symbolic implementations are difficult
+- Numerical DAE modeling for cases when symbolic implementations are difficult.
-- Rapid modeling with block library with common transfer functions.
+- Rapid modeling library with transfer functions and discrete components.
-- Discrete component library such as hard limiter, dead band, and anti-windup limiter.
+- Automatic sequential and iterative initialization for dynamic models.
-- Newton-Raphson and Newton-Krylov based power flow calculation.
+- Newton-Raphson power flow and trapezoidal method-based time domain simulation.
-- Trapezoidal method for time domain simulation of semi-explicit DAE.
 - Complete documentation of supported DAE models.

 ANDES is currently under active development.
 Please report issues on the